mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 ### Summary

-Katagiri Roshi discusses Case 35 of the *Blue Cliff Record*, in which an obscure monk has a spiritual discussion with the Bodhisattva of Wisdom.
+An obscure monk has a spiritual discussion with the Bodhisattva of Wisdom.
 Can we settle our uncertainties?
 Can we accept our lives in terms of infinity?
 Or will we be like a lion running around in a cage?
 If we find ourselves in a cage, how should we practice?
 Also: Does it matter how many people come to our Zen Center?

 ### Transcript